galuropek/openai_cli/README.md

 ### Usage

-To use a simple CLI run the command above:
+Run the command below to start a simple CLI:
 ```bash
 ruby exe/app
 ```